roytang/blog/content/post/2007/08/phoenix-wright-ace-attorney-2-justice-for-all.md

 Justice for All is a more difficult game than the original, putting the title character in more difficult situations, and making it a lot more tedious to &#8216;cheat' with the save file.
 The first 3 cases were not that tough -- I beat one per day.
 But the last case, I actually got stuck at one point and had to "cheat" with an FAQ.

-I'm looking forward to the third game, where I hear you get to defend&#8230;Phoenix Wright!
+I'm looking forward to the third game, where I hear you get to defend...
+Phoenix Wright!